Supporting Research Across Research Council Boundaries

-The Agreement excludes any applications that are submitted in response to a targeted call for proposals in a defined thematic area, for example within a managed or directed programme or against defined strategic objectives.
+The Agreement excludes any proposals that are submitted in response to a targeted call for proposals in a defined thematic area, for example within a managed or directed programme or against defined strategic objectives.
 The Councils collaborate extensively on such programmes, establishing common peer review and funding arrangements that are tailored to the needs of each programme and may differ from those outlined below.

 The Cross-Council Funding Agreement protocol aims to:

-- Ensure that the Councils’ structures provide no discouragement to research at the interface between disciplines.
+- ensure that the Councils’ structures provide no discouragement to research at the interface between disciplines;

-- Ensure that there are no gaps between Councils’ remits and that interdisciplinary and multidisciplinary research is effectively supported by the Councils, either independently or in partnership.
+- ensure that there are no gaps between Councils’ remits and that interdisciplinary and multidisciplinary research is effectively supported by the Councils, either independently or in partnership;

-- Ensure that peer review is fair and appropriate for projects that straddle disciplinary and Council remits and avoid the ‘double jeopardy’ of parallel review processes within each relevant Council involved.
+- ensure that peer review is fair and appropriate for projects that straddle disciplinary and Council remits and avoid the ‘double jeopardy’ of parallel review processes within each relevant Council involved;

-- Avoid unnecessary demands on the peer review system by ensuring that each proposal goes through a single integrated process and eliminating separate or multiple consideration of the same proposal by different Councils.
+- avoid unnecessary demands on the peer review system by ensuring that each proposal goes through a single integrated process and eliminating separate or multiple consideration of the same proposal by different Councils;

-- Neither advantage, nor disadvantage, single discipline research.
+- neither advantage, nor disadvantage, single discipline research.

 The protocol is founded on strong communication between identified Research Council contacts and is integral to existing processes, thereby ensuring consistent, timely and robust decisions.

-All responsive-mode research grant applications that extend significantly beyond a single Research Council’s remit will be assessed by peer reviewers from across the relevant domains, including where appropriate by reviewers with relevant expertise in inter-disciplinary research, thereby ensuring fair and rigorous assessment.
+All responsive-mode research grant proposals that extend significantly beyond a single Research Council’s remit will be assessed by peer reviewers from across the relevant domains, including where appropriate by reviewers with relevant expertise in inter-disciplinary research, thereby ensuring fair and rigorous assessment.
 Beyond this stage, decisions will be made through a single Council’s peer review process, but any significant element residing within another Council’s remit will be funded by the Council(s) concerned.
 This will avoid the 'double jeopardy' of parallel review processes within each relevant Council involved.

 An overview of the process is provided below.
-In summary,

-- Applicants should submit applications through the Je-S system to the most appropriate Council to take the lead in considering their research, taking into account the overall research approach and fit of the research to the strategic objectives and remits of the relevant Council’s funding schemes.
+- Applicants should submit proposals through the Je-S system to the most appropriate Council to take the lead in considering their research, taking into account the overall research approach and fit of the research to the strategic objectives and remits of the relevant Council’s funding schemes.
 Details of Councils' remits can be obtained from their websites.
 Councils will be happy to advise applicants on the most appropriate lead Council if required.